ahocken/PolyesterIR/README.md

 The following outlines the content within this record.
 Script files should be run in the order in which they are presented:

 All spectral data is provided in the MIR Data and NIR Data folders.
-Please refer to supplementary spreadsheet provided with paper to see sample attributes such as thickness, color, and opacity.
+Please refer to supplementary spreadsheet provided with manuscript to see sample attributes such as thickness, color, and opacity.

 Script for generating synthetic spectral data for scarce material classes